Ukrainian Canadians: Third wave: Workers, professionals and political refugees, 1945–1980s

-Fourth wave: Post-independence immigrants and recent refugees, 1991–present
+Fourth wave: Post-independence immigrants, 1991–2021

-After the dissolution of the USSR in 1991, emigration from Ukraine increased.
+After the dissolution of the Soviet Union in 1991, emigration from Ukraine increased.
 Rising levels of corruption, the dismantlement of some social services, low-paying employment as well as a loss of jobs in Ukraine, made immigration attractive once again.
 Many Ukrainians saw Canada as a land of opportunity and a place where they could build a better life for themselves and their families.
 The Canadian government also made it easier for Ukrainians to immigrate, offering various programs and initiatives designed to attract skilled workers and entrepreneurs.
 One of the most popular programs for Ukrainian immigrants was the Federal Skilled Worker Program, which allowed skilled workers to immigrate to Canada based on their education, work experience, language proficiency, and other factors.
 Many Ukrainians also immigrated to Canada through family sponsorship, as they had family members already living in Canada.
 In addition to economic opportunities, Ukrainians were also attracted to Canada's multicultural society and the freedom and rights afforded to its citizens.
 Many Ukrainian immigrants have made significant contributions to Canadian society in various fields, including business, academia, politics, and the arts.

+Post-2022 migration

+In early 2022, Russia began building up troops on Ukraine's border and on February 24, invaded Ukraine, starting a full-scale war.
+In response to the resulting Ukrainian refugee crisis, Canadian government introduced a temporary visa program, Canada–Ukraine authorization for emergency travel.
+In total, 1,189,320 applications were received, of which 962,612 (approximately 80.94%) were approved.
+As of April 1, 2024, 298,128 people had arrived in Canada under the CUAET program.